jaideep2403/My_Devops_notes/interview_ques.md

 - OPENLENS
 - monitoring vs obeservability
 - daemonsets vs stateful sets
+- pvc unable to bind , troubleshoot
+- how to update version of image in docker
+- how containers in same pod communicate to each other
+- what is init container?
 - docker file to run apache and expose ports , explain dockerfile
 - docker file vs dockerfile.ops
 - how to specify resource limits cpu memory in docker